-- 3.1 Site-Specific Sources Identified - 3.2 Sample data/Notes:
+3.1 Site-Specific Sources Identified

-A total of 10 valid surface soil samples were collected from 20 September 2009 to 31 July 2011, to assess OEH health risk to deployed personnel.
+3.2 Sample data/Notes:

 The primary soil contamination exposure pathways are dermal contact and dust inhalation.
-Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, and herbicides.
+Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals,

+Page 10 of 34 Reviewed by CENTCOM (06 July 2015) Final Approval Date (12 February 2016) polychlorinated biphenyls (PCBs), pesticides, herbicides.
 If the contaminant was known or suspected, other parameters may have been analyzed for (i.e., total petroleum hydrocarbons (TPH) and polycyclic aromatic hydrocarbons (PAH) near fuel spills).
-The percent of the population exposed to soil and associated dust in the sampled areas was assumed > 75% for all samples.
 For the risk assessment, personnel are assumed to remain at this location for 6 months to 1 year.